CommandShiftHQ/have-i-fed-the-cat-demo/README.md

 Here we are calling our `uploadFile` function, which saves the file to the bucket, and sets the current time as the file name.
 Next it returns the `imageUrl`, which we then add to our `req.body` and then feed into our `createItem` helper function.

-If everything has worked, we should be able to use the `admin.html` page to upload a post, and then view it at `localhost:4000`.
+If everything has worked, we should be able to use the `/html/create-cat.html` page to create a new cat with a photo, and then view it at `localhost:4000`.

 ## Next Steps

 - There is currently no authenticaton required to upload images.
 If you want to deploy this as an app, then you should add a password middleware to your `create`, `update` and `delete` routes.

-- The frontend is completely unstyled, you could add some `css` files, or you could use the skills you gain from the `frontend` module to make a `react app`.